52 Different Types of Beetles in Arizona

 The adult beetles have black and yellow stripes on their wings, while the larvae are white with black dots along their sides.

 On the one hand, the larvae bore into the bark and formed tunnels through which they feed on the tree’s sap.
-Adult beetles lay eggs nearby, which hatch into larvae that bear into the bark.
+Adult beetles lay eggs nearby, which hatch into larvae that bore into the bark.

 19. Banded Alder Borer Beetle